nteetor/yonder/docs/inputs/selectinput.md

 - name: multiple
   description: |-
     One of `TRUE` or `FALSE`, if `TRUE` multiple values may be selected, otherwise a single value is selected at a time, defaults to `FALSE`.
-- name: id
-  description: A character string specifying the reactive id of the input.
-- name: '...'
-  description: Additional named arguments passed as HTML attributes to the parent
-    element.
 family: inputs
 export: ''
 examples: